SpinalHDL/VexRiscv/README.md

 | VEXRISCV_REGRESSION_CONFIG_DEMW_RATE        | 0.0-1.0            | Chance to generate a config with writeback stage |
 | VEXRISCV_REGRESSION_CONFIG_DEM_RATE         | 0.0-1.0            | Chance to generate a config with memory stage |

+## Basic Verilator simulation

+To run basic simulation with stdout and no tracing, loading a binary directly is supported with the `RUN_HEX` variable of `src/test/cpp/regression/makefile`.
+This has a significant performance advantage over using GDB over OpenOCD with JTAG over TCP.
+VCD tracing is supported with the makefile variable `TRACE`.

 ## Interactive debug of the simulated CPU via GDB OpenOCD and Verilator

 To use this, you just need to use the same command as with running tests, but adding `DEBUG_PLUGIN_EXTERNAL=yes` in the make arguments.
 This works for the `GenFull` configuration, but not for `GenSmallest`, as this configuration has no debug module.